-Visual Distractions While Driving
+Visual Distractions While Driving: Examples & How To Prevent Distracted Driving

-In 2018, over 2,800 people were killed and around 400,000 people were injured in crashes that involved a distracted driver.
+In 2018, over 2,800 people were killed and around 400,000 people were injured in car accidents that involved a distracted driver.
 The CDC defines distracted driving as anything that takes your attention away from the driving task.
 Visual driving distractions are anything that would cause you to take your eyes off the road.

 Driving is a complex process.
 It requires you to be mentally, physically, and visually engaged with your vehicle, the road, and your surroundings.
 Driving without being able to see where you’re going is impossible and creates danger for you and those around you.